TheDailySpank/ipfs-redirector/README.md

 Add this script to Greasemonkey or Tampermonkey to automatically re-format IPFS links to a server of your choice.
 By default, it's http://127.0.0.1:8080.

-Edit the 'ipfsHost' and 'ipfsPort' vars to your liking or simply comment those two lines out and uncomment another one of the listed gateways.
+Edit the 'ipfsHost' to your liking or simply comment the default out and uncomment another one of the listed gateways.